Has Your Investment Operation Outgrown Your System?

 For more on the state of the investment management technology market and prevailing trends, download Tabb Group’s report here.

-For more updates from Eze Software, subscribe.
+For more updates from Eze Software, subscribe to our blog.

 Michael Hutner serves as Senior Vice President, General Manager of SS&C Eze.
 He joined the business in 2000 when he was hired to oversee the launch of its New York operations.
 In his role, Mr. Hutner is responsible for SS&C Eze’s award-winning investment management solution Eze Investment Suite and its next-generation platform Eze Eclipse.
 During his tenure, Mr. Hutner has held a number of leadership positions with the organization, including business development, sales and marketing.